infinitylogesh/talk-language-to-robotics/README.md

-## Slides and Code of my talk: From Language to Robotics.
+## Slides and Code for my talk: From Language to Robotics.